smokephisticated/smokephisticated/pages/how-to-roll/joint/joint.md

 If your filter tip isn't flush with the edge, it'll cause problems later on down the line.

 <img alt="Example of joint filter placed in the joint properly" class="lazyload img-middle" data-src="/images/joints/filter-flush.jpg">

 In this image, I'm using a RAW pre-rolled filter.
 Notice how the filter is lined up perfectly with the edge of the joint paper.

-Now that your filter has been made and placed properly, it's time to add your kush!
+Now that your filter has been made and placed properly, it's time to add your <a target="_blank" href="https://www.cannabis.info/en/strains-top-10-lists/kush" rel="nofollow">kush</a>!

 ### Step 3: Lay Your Ground Weed in the Joint